 Twitter Tips For You Getting the Infamous Check Mark

 The most basic but important one-pager that every verified Twitter user should read: Keeping Your Account Secure https://t.co/uvOq8TuF

 — Twitter Verified (@verified) August 29, 2012

-I would love to know if you have been verified on Twitter yet or if you have tried to get verified.
+Now, I would love to know if you have been verified on Twitter yet or if you have tried to get a blue check mark.